U.S. stocks weaken late, bond yields jump

 NEW YORK (Reuters) - U.S. stocks finished lower on Wednesday, losing ground late in the session as a jump in Treasury yields kept investor nervousness high.

-Oil prices fell to a one-month low after U.S. data fuelled fears of oversupply.
+Oil prices fell to a one-month low after U.S. data fueled fears of oversupply.

 Wednesday’s lower close in stocks followed another choppy trading session, suggesting that investors are still jittery after the recent steep selloff in equities.